Animadversio/Animadversio.github.io/_tech_note/Publish-and-Use-Pretrained-Torch.md

 ## Loading Weights

-To avoid downloading weight multiple times, we can make a local cache system.
+To avoid downloading weight multiple times, we can make a local cache system like this.

 ```python
 def load_statedict_from_online(name="fc6"):